theta-skunkworks/theta-plugin-chirp-remote/README.md

 ## About building this source code

-Please register as a user according to [this page] (https://developers.chirp.io/applications), and write your credentials in the appropriate part of the source code before building.
+Please register as a user according to [this page](https://developers.chirp.io/applications), and write your credentials in the appropriate part of the source code before building.

 Acquire the “CHIRP_APP_CONFIG” key information for each of the three frequencies, and enter them in the following locations in MainActivity.java.